csaden/csaden.github.io/HackReactor/_posts/2015-07-13-Incremental-Success.md

 ### Did you learn anything new about yourself?

-I had a hangover and a throbbing headache through the day.
+I miss seeing friends and family.
 Happy Birthday to my mom and Shaun!
-Note to self, drink more water.

 ### Anything you want to do differently tomorrow?